dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 ### `state:modified` improvements

-We’ve made improvements to `state:modified` behaviors to help reduce the risk of false positives/negatives.
+We’ve made improvements to `state:modified` behaviors to help reduce the risk of false positives and negatives.
 Read more about [the `state:modified` behavior flags](#managing-changes-to-legacy-behaviors) that leverage these improvements:

 - Added environment-aware enhancements for environments where the logic purposefully differs (for example, materializing as a table in `prod` but a `view` in dev).
 - Enhanced performance so that models that use `var` or `env_var` are included in `state:modified`.